Kalanchoe daigremontiana (Alligator Plant) after I brought it home on 5-6-22, #879-2.

 Kalanchoe daigremontiana (Alligator Plant) on 5-6-22, #879-5.

-What appears to be leaves on several species are actually phylloclades which are flattened branches modified for photosynthesis.
+What appear to be leaves on several species are actually phylloclades which are flattened branches modified for photosynthesis.
 Ummm… Flattened stems are called cladodes.
 Interesting that phylloclades still have a petiole that attaches to the stem.
 I wonder if a plant with a cladode that produces a phylloclade is attached to a petiole? 🙂

 Kalanchoe daigremontiana (Alligator Plant) on 5-6-22, #879-6.